Writing for Wellbeing

 — Seattle Children's Hospital

 Writing for Comfort and Joy - During these tough and contentious times, learn how to find and re-find your inner joy through writing.
 I developed this as a keynote presentation, and it has since grown into a highly interactive and popular workshop.
-It’s also good as an antidote to stress during or after the holiday season.

 Start Your New Year Off “Write:” After the holiday season, it can be hard to get back into or start a writing practice.
 This workshop can jumpstart your writing and help you to sustain your resolution to write more.